Na-Z/PS-2Net/preprocess/scannet/REAME.md

-###Prepare ScanNet Data according to data preparation setups in PointNet++ (P3):
+### Prepare ScanNet Data according to data preparation setups in PointNet++ (P3):
 We exactly follow the instructions in [PointNet++](https://github.com/charlesq34/pointnet2/tree/master/scannet) to prepare data for ScanNet.
-The K-Nearest-Neighbors are computed when loading the data in `P1_data_loader.py`.
+The K-Nearest-Neighbors are computed when loading the data in `./data/P1_data_loader.py`.

 You can download the [preprocessed data (1.72G)](https://shapenet.cs.stanford.edu/media/scannet_data_pointnet2.zip) provided by PointNet++ official github repo.
-After unzipping the downloaded file, move the two pickle files into `./datasets/ScanNet/P1`.
+After unzipping the downloaded file, move the two pickle files into `./datasets/ScanNet/P3`.

-Or you can follow the instructions in [PointNet++](https://github.com/charlesq34/pointnet2/tree/master/scannet) to prepare the data by yourself.
+Or you can follow the [instructions in PointNet++](https://github.com/charlesq34/pointnet2/tree/master/scannet) to prepare the data by yourself.

 Note that we used the data provided by PointNet++ in our experiments.